industrydive/containers/fluentd-elasticsearch/README.md

 # Fluentd with the elasticsearch plugin

-This docker iamge adds the elasticsearch plugin and some elasticsearch configuration to the base fluentd docker image.
+This docker image adds the elasticsearch plugin and some elasticsearch configuration to the base fluentd docker image.

 ## Build